Friday, May 18, 2012 Detailed Auto Topics

 Many top technicians, will cut old fuel filters open as a diagnostic procedure

 The quality of the fuel used has a great affect on fuel filter life.
-Dirty or water contaminated fuel can quickly ruin a fuel filter.
+Dirty or water-contaminated fuel quickly ruins a fuel filter.
 Using clean, high quality gasoline will greatly extend the life.
-Most in-line fuel filters are recommended for replacement around 45,000 to 60,000 miles.
+They recommend most in-line fuel filters for replacement around 45,000 to 60,000 miles.
 Most in-tank fuel filters will last 100,000 miles or more.
+Replacing the fuel filter helps remove contaminants and reduce restriction to fuel flow.
+This will extend the life of the fuel system.

-Post or Read Comments (0)
+Post or Read Comments (1)